salesforce/codeceptjs-bdd/documentation/docs/03-acceptance-tests/02-e2e-bdd-cucumber/2-scenario.md

 ---
 title: Scenario
 sub_title: BDD Gherkin/Cucumber Scenario
-parents: ["BDD Cucumber"]
+parents: ['Acceptance Tests', 'E2E BDD Tests']
-keywords: ["Scenario", "Scenarios", "cucumber", "bdd", "gherkin"]
+keywords: ['Scenario', 'Scenarios', 'cucumber', 'bdd', 'gherkin']
 ---

 Scenarios are defined in `.feature` files, which are stored in the features directory (or a subdirectory).